 What are the rules?

-When a student signs up to live in Residence they click to agree to live by the community standards of Ambrose and the Residence Policy.
+When a student signs up to live in Residence they click to agree to live by the community standards of Ambrose and the Residence Life Community Standards.
 A hard copy of these rules will be provided to students at the beginning of the year but it's important that students review these before moving in to Residence.

 Can I be off campus overnight?